DTAJ095/monty/README.md

         struct stack_s *next;
 } stack_t;
 /**
- * struct instruction_s - opcode and its function
+ * struct instruction_s - opcode and its function.
  * @opcode: the opcode
  * @f: function to handle the opcode
  *